Connecticut teacher accused of leaving children home alone while she spent weekend in Florida - NewsBreak

 Caviasca allegedly left the children, who are both under 12 years old, home alone while she went out of state, police said.

 The arrest warrant claims Caviasca’s former husband learned she had possibly left the children home from Nov.
 20 to Nov.
 22, 2021, and that they missed school on Nov.
-22 with unexcused absences.‘Divine intervention’: Man carrying own severed arm is saved
+22 with unexcused absences.Video shows Ohio cafeteria monitor allegedly force 9-year-old to eat from trash

 According to the warrant, he had allegedly asked the children if they were left alone that weekend and said both children denied it, but he felt they were not being honest with him.
 The man then allegedly gained access to a cell phone and located several dozen texts between Caviasca and the children during that time.